boscoj2008/AdapterEM/README.md

 ## Fine-tuning

-To train and evaluate with AdapterEM with a randomly initialized adapter;
+To train and evaluate AdapterEM with a randomly initialized adapter;

 ```
 bash semi-homo.sh